Lucas101583/Lucas101583/README.md

 ⌢⌢ ✦ GITHUB:

-I'm lusing this account <strong>strictly</strong> as a school repository.
+I'm using this account <strong>strictly</strong> as a school repository.
 - Main account: [@IndigoMoon17](https://github.com/IndigoMoon17)